katerib/radioactive-decay-sim/README.md

 - **Unit Conversion:** supports conversion between common time units

 - ? **Decay Chain Modeling:** would be cool to add a visualization of the parent to daughter isotope transformation.
 Need to figure out how we would even do that though.
 Can be a later goal.

-## Todo

-- [X] Calculate decayed and undecayed nuclei using half-life (s)
-- [X] Plot the number of decayed and undecayed nuclei on a graph
-- [ ] Potential feature: specific isotope selection and decay chain modeling
-- [ ] Potential feature: simulate gamma radiation

 ## Installation